 In 2007, in response to cutbacks at major news organizations, the Investigative Reporting Program established the first postgraduate fellowships in investigative reporting in the nation.
 This yearlong program is without peer at any academic institution.
 It is designed to enable select journalists with a proven ability to tell complex stories in the public interest, to pursue a story for up to one-year by providing them with a salary, benefits and editorial guidance.

-This year’s fellowships are made possible by core grants from the Sandler Foundation and the Hellman Foundation along with donations from Scott and Jennifer Fearon, The Financial Times, Peter Wiley, and the Zimmer Family Foundation.
+This year’s fellowships are made possible by a core grant from the Sandler Foundation, along with donations from Scott and Jennifer Fearon, Margaret and Will Hearst, Steve Silberstein, the Financial Times, Peter Wiley and the Wyncote Foundation.

 2011-2012 IRP Fellows Joe Mullin, Annie Murphy and Chanan Tigay